 I don’t know what I think about that.
 If you look through medieval wine recipes, it seems like they mostly made really dry wines and sweetened them according to taste.

 EC-1118 – I’ve seen this recommended as the stock winemakers yeast and I couldn’t disagree more.
 I read somewhere that it has the finesse of a battering ram and it’s true.
-It is a highly attenuative yeast and it can strip away all of your flavors, if you aren’t careful .
+It is a highly attenuative yeast and it can strip away all your flavors if you aren’t careful.
 It is rated at 18% tolerance but will readily go to 20% or higher if you are using a staggered nutrient (SNA) plan.

 It tolerates a temperature range anywhere from 50-95 so it’s nice if you don’t’ have AC or good climate control in your brewing area.
 This is the yeast to use if you are going all in on your primary ferment or if you have a stuck fermentation.
 Chances are it is going to eat up all of your sugar and you are going to have to backsweeten.
 Alcohol Tolerance 18-20%

 D47 – I don’t love this yeast for mead.
-While it is nice for dry white wines, it is nitrogen needy and you stay on top of adding nutrient and energizer.
+While it is nice for dry white wines, it is nitrogen needy, and you have to stay on top of adding nutrient and energizer.
 Alcohol Tolerance 14%

 Red Star Yeasts